 (b) any conditions applicable to the practice by the registered health practitioner as a midwife practitioner.

+[Section 96 amended by No. 4 of 2018 s.
+32.]

 Subdivision 4 — Endorsement in relation to acupuncture

 97. Endorsement for acupuncture

-(1) A National Board may endorse the registration of a registered health practitioner registered by the Board as being qualified to practise as an acupuncturist if the practitioner —
+(1) A National Board may endorse the registration of a registered health practitioner registered in a health profession for which the Board is established as being qualified to practise as an acupuncturist if the practitioner —

 (a) holds either of the following qualifications relevant to the endorsement —